phockett/ePSdata/source/cite.rst

     url = {https://phockett.github.io/ePSdata/...}
   }

-(Note that @data may not be supported in all cases, use @misc instead - see, for instance, `this discussion on duecredit/Zenodo bibtex entries <https://github.com/duecredit/duecredit/issues/77>`_.)
+(Note that @data may not be supported in all cases, use @misc instead - see, for instance, `this discussion on duecredit/Zenodo bibtex entries <https://github.com/duecredit/duecredit/issues/77>`_.
+Another viable route is reformatting as `@article` with "Dataset on Zenodo" for the journal name, see `Publishing Datasets on Zenodo and Citing them with Mendeley for discussion <https://allixender.blogspot.com/2018/02/publishing-datasets-on-zenodo-and.html>`_.
+For other citation styles/options, try putting a specific DOI into `citation.crosscite.org <https://citation.crosscite.org>`_.)

 Computational tools